Urban League of Kansas assistance programs.

 Landlord and tenant counseling from ULK helps clients resolve disputes and settle issues.
 For those tenants that feel they have been treated unfairly in a landlord/tenant situation, the counselors from the Urban League will advise individuals about their legal rights and responsibilities.
 Among other things, they explore the possibility of legal recourse or offer referrals to pro-bono layers that can help with evictions.

 Potential renters looking for affordable, low income housing in Kansas, including Wichita and Kansas City, are encouraged to call and schedule an appointment for pre-rental counseling.
 Services are offered by a Certified ULK Housing Counselor.
+Find more details on legal eviction help for tenants.

 During this one-on-one encounter, the counselor offers intake, makes a decision about the client’s financial readiness, and then provides referrals to low income apartments in the region.
 The ULK Housing Department maintains relationships with property managers, apartment communities and other companies who understand that clients are pre-qualified upon referral.